ag143/workshop/Az Fundamentals/notes_mistake.md

     - Azure Logic Apps. schedule, automate, and coordinate tasks, business processes, and workflows when you need to integrate apps, data, systems, and services across your enterprise or organization
     - Azure SQL
 - Saas
+- DaaS
+    - Desktop as a Service (DaaS) is a virtual desktop, a cloud service that provides a desktop virtualization system deployed in a cloud environment.

 Which of the following Azure regions is available to Japanese government agencies
 - Azure Global